 If you app is load-balanced by Azure Traffic Manager, click the selector at the top of this article to get specific steps.

 Custom domain names are not enabled for Free tier.
 You must scale up to a higher pricing tier, which may change how much you are billed for your subscription.
 See App Service Pricing for more information.

-If you don't have a domain name for your web app, you can easily buy one on Azure Portal.
-During the purchase process you can choose to have WWW and root domain's DNS records be mapped to your web app automatically.
-You also can manage your domain right inside Azure Portal.
+If you don't have a domain name for your web app, you can easily buy one on the Azure portal.
+During the purchase process, you can choose to have WWW and root domain's DNS records be mapped to your web app automatically.
+You also can manage your domain right inside the Azure portal.